 A divorced spouse can receive up to 50% of their former spouse's full Social Security benefit.
 The amount is less if they take benefits before their full retirement age, which is age 66 for people born in 1943-1954 and age 67 for people born in 1960 or later.
 To determine your full retirement age and approximate reduction for early retirement, see the Social Security retirement chart located on SSA.gov/benefits/retirement/planner/agereduction.html.

 Please note that if you qualify for benefits based on your own work history, you will receive the larger of the two benefits.
 You cannot receive benefits based on both you and your ex-spouse's earning records.

 You can learn more about your Social Security benefits by creating an account on the Social Security website and requesting a Social Security Statement.
 Visit SSA.gov/myaccount to create an account.

 To apply for benefits, additional information may be required to apply as a spouse or ex-spouse.
 Visit SSA.gov/forms/ssa-2.html for more information.

 Savvy Living is written by Jim Miller, a regular contributor to the NBC Today Show and author of "The Savvy Living" book.
 Any links in this article are offered as a service and there is no endorsement of any product.
 These articles are offered as a helpful and informative service to our friends and may not always reflect this organization's official position on some topics.
 Jim invites you to send your senior questions to: Savvy Living, P.O.
 Box 5443, Norman, OK 73070.

-Does Medicare Cover Mobility Scooters or Wheelchairs?
+Does Medicare Cover Nail Care?